-5 minutes read -
+5 min read

-Highlights: "What should I do with my life?" might be the most existential question ever.
+Summary: "What should I do with my life?" might be the most existential question ever.
 Here are powerful questions to help you move toward the life of your dreams.

-Believe it or not, asking yourself, “What should I do with my life?” is already half answer.
+Believe it or not, asking yourself, “What should I do with my life?” is already half the answer.
 It gets you thinking about your own life, which puts you ahead of those who never question their habitual way of living.

-According to Jon Butcher, founder of Lifebook and trainer of Mindvalley’s Lifebook Online Quest, everything you desire is attainable if you’re willing to work for it.
+According to Jon Butcher, the founder of Lifebook and trainer of Mindvalley’s Lifebook Online Quest, everything you desire is attainable if you’re willing to work for it.
 And it starts with asking yourself what you truly want in every aspect of your life.

 This mental exercise can become your most courageous step towards figuring out exactly what you want and start working for it.

-Jon explains that your core beliefs control your thoughts, decisions, behaviors, and as a result, your destiny.
-He calls it “premise” — the foundational beliefs you hold about every aspect of your life, and you can consciously choose empowering beliefs that support your vision.
+Jon explains that your core beliefs control your thoughts, decisions, behaviors, and, as a result, your destiny.
+He calls it “premise”—the foundational beliefs you hold about every aspect of your life, and you can consciously choose empowering beliefs that support your vision.

 In Lifebook, there are 12 life categories: